HowTo: FHEM – Structure, Modules & Worth Knowing

 systemctl status fhem.service

-Interesting here are the last two lines.
+The last two lines are interesting here.
 These show you that FHEM has been started and is now running.
-If FHEM does not start it will very likely be an error message that can help you with troubleshooting.
+If FHEM does not start, you will most likely see an error message that can help you troubleshoot.

 https://wiki.fhem.de/wiki/System%C3%BCbersicht